 The second rung uses a Special Relay to identify a communication error.
-In the example, SP123 is on if a communication error is present for slot one.
+In the example, SP123 is on if there is a communication error present in slot one.
 Use different Special Relays if your ECOM module is in a different slot (see page 4-11 and 4-12).
 We use SP123 to turn on an indicator light connected to a discrete output.